open-neuroscience/open-neuroscience.github.io/content/en/post/backlog/index.md

 <http://www.ohwr.org/> open hardware repository

-<http://schoolofdata.org/> &#8211; training citizens and the civil society to use data

-<http://www.openingscience.org/> &#8211; an umbrella t open scholarly data to a multitude of stakeholders
+<http://www.openingscience.org/>  an umbrella t open scholarly data to a multitude of stakeholders

-<http://mozillascience.org/> &#8211; branch of the mozilla foundation dedicated to making science more transparent and reproducible
+<http://mozillascience.org/> branch of the mozilla foundation dedicated to making science more transparent and reproducible

 <http://woodenhaptics.org/> open source haptics device